cojeyambao0601/sap-hana-cookbook/README.md

    - needed by add_host
 * target_memory
    - Specifies the amount of RAM (in MB) to use on additional server or the distribution of RAM on local system
-   - needed by add_host and add_system
+   - needed by add_system, remove_system, and add_host
 * target_sid
    - The new system id
-   - needed by add_system, and optionally rename
+   - needed by add_system, remove_system, and optionally rename
 * target_instance
    - The new system instance number
-   - needed by add_system, and optionally rename
+   - needed by add_system, remove_system, and optionally rename
 * target_datapath and target_logpath
    - The path for the data and log directories of the new system
    - defaults to the HANA install defaults
    - needed by add_system
 * target_pass
    - The password to be used for sidadm and SYSTEM of the new system
-   - needed by add_system
+   - needed by add_system, and remove_system

 #### Examples